Paul-Browne/carl.js/README.md

 }
 ```

-and the html resource will replace the DOM element that returned true for the test
+And the html resource will replace the DOM element that returned true for the test:

 ```html
   <footer class="main-footer"></footer>